ndycode/oc-chatgpt-multi-auth/README.md

 ## Features

 - ✅ **ChatGPT Plus/Pro OAuth authentication** - Use your existing subscription
-- ✅ **18 pre-configured model variants** - GPT 5.2, GPT 5.1, GPT 5.1 Codex, GPT 5.1 Codex Max, and GPT 5.1 Codex Mini presets for all reasoning levels
+- ✅ **22 pre-configured model variants** - GPT 5.2, GPT 5.2 Codex, GPT 5.1, GPT 5.1 Codex, GPT 5.1 Codex Max, and GPT 5.1 Codex Mini presets for all reasoning levels
-- ✅ **GPT 5.2 support** - Latest model with `low/medium/high/xhigh` reasoning levels
+- ✅ **GPT 5.2 + GPT 5.2 Codex support** - Latest models with `low/medium/high/xhigh` reasoning levels (Codex excludes `none`)
 - ✅ **Full image input support** - All models configured with multimodal capabilities for reading screenshots, diagrams, and images
 - ⚠️ **GPT 5.1+ only** - Older GPT 5.0 models are deprecated and may not work reliably
 - ✅ **Zero external dependencies** - Lightweight with only @openauthjs/openauth